-Check to see that the hitch release lever is in place and is secure.
+Check to see that the hitch release lever is secure, not damaged or not missing any parts and is in the locked position.

-Locking Jaws
+Locking Jaws or Lever

-Look into fifth wheel gap and check that locking jaws are fully closed around the kingpin.
+Checks that fifth wheel locking jaws or lever are secured around the kingpin.